Tobisaninfo/CookNow-iOS/README.md

 ## Installation

 - Clone the repository and open the xcode project
-- Install the iOS app on yout iPhone
+- Install the iOS app on your iPhone

-## Requerments
+## Requirements

 - iOS 10.3
-- apple developer account for permanet use
+- apple developer account for permanent use
 - a CookNow Server

 ## Libraries